itom-project/itom/docs/userDoc/source/13_contributing/translations.rst

 General
 ============

-The basic language of itom or its plugins is english.
-All strings in the source code should be written in english.
+The basic language of itom or its plugins is English.
+All strings in the source code should be written in English.

 itom and its plugins can be translated to different other languages using the `translation system of Qt <https://doc.qt.io/qt-5/i18n-source-translation.html>`.